Madara/Python3-Tools/README.md

 # Python 3 Tools #

-A Collection of Custom Security Tools Made by Me in Python 3!
+A Collection of  Security Tools in Python 3!

 ## Contents ##
 > TCP Port Scanner